pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

     def c(point):
         return .035

-The following function later adds the defined pressure and concentration field to the domain:
+The following function will be used later to add the defined pressure and concentration field to the domain:

     def addCandPtoMesh(mesh):
         points = mesh.GetPoints()